-In this guide we’ll take a look at the best compost bins.
+In this guide we’ll take a look at the best compost bins for the UK market.

 I’ve compared air circulation, heat retention, drainage and cost

 I chose this 4smile Garden Composter for my garden as it is a nice square design and has a hinged lid that makes it easier to fill than round bins.
 The lid is almost the entire size of the box so it’s really easy to dump weeds, grass cuttings and food waste in the top.
 It’s the best compost bin available for the money.

 The square shape also means you can make the most of a small space in your garden without wasting space round the edge.
 I have two of them stood next to each other and the square design means there is no wasted space between them.